kamui/retriable/README.md

 thread until `#reset_override` runs.
 Prefer setting it once at boot (or in test helpers), and avoid toggling it per request in multi-threaded runtimes.

+`#override` stores the provided options directly.
+Do not mutate the options hash or nested values after passing them to `#override`.

 To clear an override:

 ```ruby